 The aquarium lighting is one of the most important basis of your aquarium, right after aquarium substrate.
 The right lighting in the aquarium is the basis of life for most living organisms.
 Especially plants, but also fish need light for a healthy environment.
-In this guide you will learn about the different types and possibilities of lighting, so you can choose the best aquarium lighting for your tank.
+In this aquarium lighting guide you will learn about the different types and possibilities of lighting, so you know how to choose aquarium lighting correctly.
+Based on other recommendations and my own experience, I have included some of the best aquarium lights that are available in the market for you to buy (Contains affiliate links so I can afford to keep the site running).
 I will also show you what can be done wrong and what is especially important.
 If you have any questions, please leave a comment and we will be happy to answer them.
 So let’s learn, why lighting is so important.

 Imitating nature with the aquarium light

 Aquarium lamps are the best way to imitate nature in an aquarium.
 You should never go without lighting for your aquarium and put the aquarium in the sunlight.
 The sun is too intense.
 It warms the water to unhealthy temperatures and rapidly accelerates algae growth.
 Why doesn’t this happen in nature?
 Quite simply: nature has completely different prerequisites.
 The amount of water is much greater than in an aquarium and the light comes in from above and not from the side.
 In addition, currents, leaves and plants prevent direct sunlight.

 If you already have your light and no timer, you should go back to the store immediately.
 In order to imitate the sun, seasons and weather conditions, at least one timer is required.
 With the timer you can simulate the beginning of the day - sunrise and the end of the day - the sunset.
 You should also take a lunch break with the light to avoid stress.
 This serves to simulate clouds or bad weather.